NickYi1990/GettingAndCleaningData/CourseProject/README.md

 1. Copy code to your RStudio software
 2. Just run it...
 Download data/Unzip/load libraries are all in the code, so, please do not worry about it.

+#Output of run_analysis.R

+The output file is named Result.txt which is under the UCI HAR Daraset Folder.